cockroachdb/docs/src/current/v24.1/cdc-queries.md

 - Modify data before it emits to reduce the time and operational burden of filtering or transforming data downstream.
 - Stabilize or customize the schema of your changefeed messages for increased compatibility with external systems.

-You can use any CockroachDB-supported SQL expression syntax that is not listed in [limitations](#limitations) to build a changefeed query.
+You can use any CockroachDB-supported SQL expression syntax that is not listed in [Known limitations](#known-limitations) to build a changefeed query.

 See the [Examples](#examples) section for further use cases.